-We will cover everything you need to know about music copyright law in the morning session through The Stones' career with an hour of ethics based on The Beatles (with some Stones)
+We will cover everything you need to know about music copyright law with an hour of ethics, all based on Led Zeppelin's career.

-We will cover everything you need to know about music copyright law in the morning session (just 200 minutes) with two hours of ethics in the afternoon session (100 minutes) based on The Beatles career.
+We will cover everything you need to know about music copyright law with an hour of ethics, all based on Zeppelin's career.

 The basic course is offered using either The Beatles or Eagles career as a case study, including an hour of ethics.